OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Integração/Dados_abertos.md

 # Introduction

 The open data profile, or phase 1 + 4A, refers to the public data that participating institutions in Open Finance must disclose to the ecosystem.
+Typically, this data refers to Customer Service Channels and Products offered by the financial institution.
 For more information on the open data profile, [see here][Perfis-Open-Finance-Brasil].
 The open data profile also requires integration with the product, but it is much simpler.
 The purpose of the open data profile is to have non-sensitive information from the participant publicly disclosed.
 To achieve this, a highly sophisticated integration is not necessary.

 ## Integration